- What towns do you deliver to?

 • Will oxygen help me adjust to high altitude?

 Yes.
 At 8,000 feet, you are breathing roughly 30% less oxygen in every breath compared to sea level.
-By using oxygen you will sleep better, recover faster and feel relief.
+If you are at higher altitudes, it just gets less and less.
+By using oxygen a few times a day or while you sleep you will sleep better, recover faster and feel relief.

 • What are common symptoms of Altitude Sickness?

-Headaches, Nausea, Difficulty Sleeping, Vomiting, Loss of Appetite, Fatigue / Tiredness, Rapid Pulse, Shortness of breath, Diarrhea
+Headaches, Nausea, Difficulty Sleeping, Vomiting, Loss of Appetite, Fatigue / Tiredness, Rapid Pulse, Shortness of breath, Diarrhea.
+Most people won’t feel all of them.
+Headaches, difficulty sleeping and fatigue are the most common.

 • How many people are affected by altitude sickness in the mountains of Colorado?